blue-shell/kio-sysinfo/README.txt

 This is a sysinfo:/ KIO slave for KDE4, which shows basic system information often requested by users.

+Patched: plasma5 string + no more page reload

 The code was originally from http://svn.opensuse.org/svn/kio_sysinfo

 Patches and feedback greatly appreciated.